spencertipping/wumber/design/contouring.md

 index.
 Then updates are _O(log n)_: find by spatial index, unheap, reheap.

 I also like this idea because it lets the user iteratively refine the mesh.

+## Bisection vs arbitrary splits
+The explore-the-space problem doesn't demand that our splits bisect anything;
+they could be chosen to maximize expected unknown at the split point.
+If we apply the right distributive property to the line-tracing step (as we do now), I think it should also work fine without even splits.

+(Verified: nothing breaks catastrophically, although the model looks strange if bisections are sufficiently biased.)

+## Progressive contouring
+Or, how do we rapidly update a potentially huge list of lines we've obtained from tracing?